kevinhryang/LHL-ModellingProject/README.md

 - Retrieve more entries
 - Weight entries by their distance to bike stations rather than just keeping the closest one
 - Add in more data such as categories
+- Do more data visualization, pairplot with seaborn, plot final regression line